w4/stork/README.md

 across multiple protocols, yielding each result giving end users the freedom to do BFS, DFS or any type of search they may so wish.

+**The API is extremely unstable currently and will likely go through quite a few revisions before we get it stable, I'll keep on top of the changelogs but please keep this in mind when using the library.**

+>i am a heron. i haev a long neck and i pick fish out of the water w/ my beak. if you dont star this repo and 10 other rust repos u enjoy i will fly into your kitchen tonight and make a mess of your pots and pans

 View the docs for examples of how to use `stork`:
 - [stork](https://docs.rs/stork/)
 - [stork_http](https://docs.rs/stork_http/)